mogg3/nn-from-scratch/README.md

 # NNFromScratch
 (in progress)

-Neural Network implementation from scratch in python (only for self educational purposes)
+Neural Network implementation from scratch in python (self educational purposes)